Chicks & Ducklings

 At about eight weeks of age, most chicks have feathers but don’t be too quick to introduce them to the great outdoors without making sure they are ready for it.

 We do not introduce our pullets or cockerels to the adult birds until they have had a few months of living on their own in an outside pen.
-In this way the pullets and cockerels can get used to the climate and we introduce grains into their diet and provide grit gradually over time.
+In this way, the pullets and cockerels can get used to the climate and we introduce grains into their diet and provide grit gradually over time.

-The fenced in younger birds watch the older hens and they slowly adjust to seeing each other over time.
-When we release the younger pullets or cockerels they are almost the same size as the rest of our flock and they have strengthened their immune systems gradually to the outdoor weather, the bacteria etc. The older hens are less likely to pick on the younger ones as they have gotten used to seeing each other.
+The fenced-in younger birds watch the older hens and they slowly adjust to seeing each other over time.
+When we release the younger pullets or cockerels they are almost the same size as the rest of our flock and they have strengthened their immune systems gradually to the outdoor weather, the bacteria, etc. The older hens are less likely to pick on the younger ones as they have gotten used to seeing each other.

-Bantams and smaller breeds grow slower than layer breeds will need more time with the heat lamps and a higher source of protein during the growth period than the dual-purpose and larger breed chicks.
+Bantams and smaller breeds grow slower than layer breeds and will need more time with the heat lamps and a higher source of protein during the growth period than the dual-purpose and larger breed chicks.
 We continue to give bantam chickens and smaller breeds a higher source of protein their entire lives.

 Question: Do you check for mg or other diseases on a regular basis?